-The Company's cash and cash equivalents increased \$12.2 million to \$49.8 million at December 31, 2015, from \$37.6 million at December 31, 2014.
-Cash generated from operating activities decreased by \$6.3 million to \$30.6 million during 2015 compared to cash generated of \$36.9 million during 2014.
-The decrease in cash generated from operating activities was primarily due to the timing of inventory purchases in support of new product launches, in addition to the timing of cash collections.
-In 2015, the Company used its cash and cash equivalents as well as cash generated from operations to pay down outstanding borrowings on the ABL Facility, as well as to fund \$14.4 million in capital expenditures, \$3.1 million in a note receivable and \$0.9 million in investments in golf-related ventures.
+The Company's cash and cash equivalents increased \$76.2 million to \$126.0 million at December 31, 2016, from \$49.8 million at December 31, 2015.
+Cash generated from operating activities improved to \$77.7 million during 2016 compared to \$30.6 million during 2015.
+This improvement was primarily due to the timing of inventory purchases as a result of a shift in product launch timing, improved inventory management and an overall improvement in the Company's cash conversion cycle year over year.
+During 2016, the Company used its cash and cash equivalents and proceeds of \$23.4 million from the sale of approximately 10.0% of its preferred shares in Topgolf, in addition to cash from operating activities, to pay down outstanding borrowings on the ABL Facility as well as to fund \$12.2 million in capital expenditures and \$1.4 million in golf-related ventures.
 Management expects to fund the Company's future operations from current cash balances and cash provided by its operating activities combined with borrowings under its credit facilities, as deemed necessary (see Note 3 "Financing Arrangements" in the Notes to Consolidated Financial Statements in this Form 10-K for further information on the ABL Facility).
+In January 2017, the Company completed its acquisition of OGIO for \$75.5 million subject to customary working capital adjustments (for further discussion see "Executive Summary" within Results of Operations above).

 The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business.
 The Company's accounts receivable balance will generally be at its highest during the first and second quarters and decline significantly during the third and fourth quarters as a result of an increase in cash collections and lower sales.
-As of December 31, 2015, the Company's net accounts receivable increased \$5.8 million to \$115.6 million from \$109.8 million as of December 31, 2014.
-This increase was primarily attributable to an increase in net sales in the fourth quarter of 2015 compared to the fourth quarter of 2014, combined with a decrease in the reserve for doubtful accounts.
+As of December 31, 2016, the Company's net accounts receivable increased to \$127.9 million from \$115.6 million as of December 31, 2015.
+This \$12.3 million increase was primarily attributable to an increase in net sales in the fourth quarter of 2016 compared to the fourth quarter of 2015.

 The Company's inventory balance also fluctuates throughout the year as a result of the general seasonality of the Company's business.
 Generally, the Company's buildup of inventory levels begins during the fourth quarter and continues heavily into the first quarter as well as into the beginning of the second quarter in order to meet demand during the height of the golf season.
 Inventory levels start to decline toward the end of the second quarter and are at their lowest during the third quarter.
 Inventory levels are also impacted by the timing of new product launches.
-The Company's inventories increased slightly by \$1.7 million to \$208.9 million as of December 31, 2015 from \$207.2 million as of December 31, 2014.
-Inventories as a percentage of the trailing 12 months net sales increased to 24.8% as of December 31, 2015 compared to 23.4% as of December 31, 2014.
+The Company's inventories decreased to \$189.4 million as of December 31, 2016 from \$208.9 million as of December 31, 2015.
+This \$19.5 million decrease was primarily attributable to improved inventory management combined with the timing of inventory purchases as a result of a shift in product launch timing.
+Inventories as a percentage of the trailing 12 months net sales decreased to 21.7% as of December 31, 2016 compared to 24.8% as of December 31, 2015.